Eppo-exp/js-client-sdk/README.md

 ## Off-line initialization

 The SDK supports off-line initialization if you want to initialize the SDK with a configuration from your server SDK or other external process.
-In this mode the SDK will not attempt to fetch a configuration from Eppo's CDN, but will instead use the provided values.
+In this mode the SDK will not attempt to fetch a configuration from Eppo's CDN, instead only using the provided values.

 This function is synchronous and ready to handle assignments after it returns.